Rooting (Android): Methods

 Some rooting methods involve the use of a command prompt and a development interface called the Android Debug Bridge (also known as ADB), while other methods may use existing vulnerabilities in devices.
 Due to similarly modeled devices often having a multitude of changes, rooting methods for one device when used for a different variant can result in bricking the device.

 "Systemless root" is a variant of rooting in which the underlying device file system is not modified.
 Systemless root uses various techniques to gain root access without modifying the system partition of a device.
 Some root applications may include a "hiding" function, which makes attempts to mask the effects and results of rooting, often by whitelisting certain applications for the root or blocking access to affected files.
 Systemless rooting has the advantage of not triggering the software-based version of SafetyNet, an Android feature that works by monitoring changes to system files and is used by applications such as Google Pay to detect whether a device has been tampered with such as by rooting.
 However, hardware-backed SafetyNet versions may be triggered by systemless rooting, as well as in unrooted devices shipped without Google Mobile Services (GMS).

 The distinction between "soft rooting" through a security vulnerability and "hard-rooting" by flashing a su binary executable varies from exploit to exploit, and manufacturer to manufacturer.
 Soft-rooting requires that a device be vulnerable to privilege escalation, or replacing executable binaries.
-Hard-rooting is supported by the manufacturer, and it generally only exposed for devices the manufacturer allows.
+Hard-rooting is supported by the manufacturer, and it is generally only exposed for devices the manufacturer allows.
 If a phone can be soft-rooted, it is also inherently vulnerable to malware.